Athletics at the 1980 Summer Olympics – Men's 200 metres

 The men's 200 metres was an event at the 1980 Summer Olympics in Moscow.
 The competition was held on July 27, 1980, and on July 28, 1980.
 There were 57 competitors from 37 nations.
-The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Pietro Mennea of Italy, the nation's first victory in the event since 1960 and second overall (tied for second-most with Canada behind the United States' 12 wins).
+The maximum number of athletes per nation had been set at three since the 1930 Olympic Congress.
+The event was won by 0.02 seconds by Pietro Mennea of Italy, the nation's first victory in the event since 1960 and second overall (tied for second-most with Canada behind the United States' 12 wins).
+This winning margin remains the narrowest in this event at the Olympics since the introduction of fully automatic timing.
 Great Britain earned its first medal in the men's 200 metres since 1928 with Allan Wells' silver.
 Don Quarrie of Jamaica, the defending champion, took bronze.
 Mennea (the 1972 bronze medalist) and Quarrie were the fifth and sixth men to earn multiple medals in the event.

 Summary

 Random lane draw put the two semifinal winners on the outside, Leonard having the misfortune to draw lane 1, Mennea in lane 8.
 Wells was just inside of Mennea in 7 while Quarrie drew lane 4.
 Wells just eked into the final with a fourth place in his semifinal.
 Had timed qualification been involved, he only had the tenth-fastest time in the semis.

 Wells, who disliked using starting blocks but used them, was out fast, making up the stagger on Mennea 40 metres into the race.
 Coming off the turn Mennea was two metres back, behind both Leonard and Quarrie.
 Mennea accelerated down the straight edging closer to Wells with every step.
 He caught Wells five metres before the finish and continued past him for the win, regarded as one of the great comebacks in Olympic sprinting.
 Quarrie was able to outlean Leonard for the bronze.